mas-bandwidth/gafferongames/content/post/integration_basics.md

 ## Why explicit euler is not (always) so great

+(todo: this is obviously a draft section...)

 However, there are cases where explicit euler integration breaks down.

+Spring damper system.
+Description.
+Basic math describing the system.

 <img src="/img/game_physics/spring_damper_explicit_euler.png" width="100%"/>

+Conclusion: don't use explicit euler for a game beacuse it tends to add energy and explode.

+# Semi-implicit Euler

+Semi-implicit euler integrates velocity before integrating position.
+This seemingly trivial change makes the integrator [symplectic](todo: link).
+This means it tends to preserve energy when integrating the equations of motion.

+Most commercial physics engines use this integrator.

+Switching from explicit to semi-implicit euler is is simple as changing:

+        position += velocity * dt;
+        velocity += acceleration * dt;

+to:

+        velocity += acceleration * dt;
+        position += velocity * dt;

+Applying semi-implicit euler to the spring damper gives us a stable result:

 <img src="/img/game_physics/spring_damper_implicit_euler.png" width="100%"/>

+Even though semi-implicit euler is still a first order method, we get a much better result when integrating the equations of motion because it is symplectic.

+If you take only one thing away from this article, this should be it.

 ## Many different integration methods exist

-Semi-implicit euler (symplectic euler) integrates velocity first before integrating position:

-        while ( t <= 10.0 )
-        {
-            velocity = velocity + ( force / mass ) * dt;
-            position = position + velocity * dt;
-            t = t + dt;
-        }

-This small change makes the integrator much more stable than explicit euler. (todo: link to wikipedia page for reasoning. also link to symplectic integrator page).
-Most commercial physics engines use this integrator.
+(todo: opening paragraph to ease in to this section)

 A completely different option is [implicit euler](http://web.mit.edu/10.001/Web/Course_Notes/Differential_Equations_Notes/node3.html).
 This method is better for simulating stiff equations that become unstable with other methods, but requires numerically solving a system of equations per-timestep.
 It's not often used in game physics.

-Another option for greater accuracy and less memory when simulating a large number of particles is [verlet integration](https://en.wikipedia.org/wiki/Verlet_integration), specifically velocity-less verlet integration.
-This integrator does not require storing velocity per-particle, as it can derive velocity from the two most recent position values.
+Another option for greater accuracy and less memory when simulating a large number of particles is [verlet integration](https://en.wikipedia.org/wiki/Verlet_integration).
+This is a second order integrator and it is also symplectic.
+There is a variant that does not require storing velocity per-particle, as it deriven velocity from the two most recent position values.
 This makes collision response and position fix-up easy to implement and saves memory when you have lots of particles.

 (todo: don't "focus on RK4 for the rest of the article". explore it. lets compare it with semi-implicit euler and see which one comes out on top. beg the question. don't state that it's better. it's not automatically. in fact, it's *not* actually better for games in general)